NickyMeuleman/nicky-blog/content/gui-on-wsl2-cypress/index.md

 For this I used the free program [VcXsrc](https://sourceforge.net/projects/vcxsrv/).

-The first time you run that program, allow "Public networks, such as those in airports and coffee shops" when the Window firewall pops up.
+The first time you run that program, allow "Public networks, such as those in airports and coffee shops" when the Windows firewall pops up.

 To display programs that launch on the WSL side of the machine as seperate windows.
 I chose the options "Multiple windows" and "Start no client".

 On the page that lets you enable extra settings, be sure to disable access control.
 By default it only allows the local IP 127.0.0.1.
-Since WSL has it's own IP address, which changes often, allow connections from any host.
+Since WSL has its own IP address, which changes often, allow connections from all clients.

 ![disable access control](disable-access-control.png)

 ### Cypress

 You can replace this with whatever GUI you would like to run.
-In my case, it was Cypress, so I made sure to set it up.
+In my case, it was [Cypress](https://www.cypress.io/), so I made sure to set it up.

-After installing Cypress in a project and adding a way to launch it in `package.json`.
+After installing Cypress in a project, I added a way to launch it in `package.json`.

 ```json
 {